ccasciotti/currency-exchange/README.md

 CurrencyExchange
 =================

-A Zend Framework 2 module to make currency exchanges using several web services.
+A library to retrieve currency exchanges using several web services.

 A simple usage:
 ```php